openaire/guidelines-literature-repositories/docs/field_citationedition.rst

 Definition and Usage Instruction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The edition the work was published in (e.g. book edition)
+The edition the work was published in (e.g. book edition).
+This property is considered to be part of the bibliographic citation.

 Property citationEdition (R, 0-1)
 ---------------------------------